markhj/php-tendency/README.md

 "_But where do all these methods like ``hasLow`` and ``hasCriminalRecord`` come from?_" What a great question!
 They come from extensions.
-Think of them as lots of small custom modules you write specifically for your project.
+Think of them as custom modules you write specifically for _your_ project.
 We'll get back to that later in this guide.
-But they basically provide reusability, modularity, testability and overview.
+But they basically provide reusability, modularity, improved overview, and testability.

 ## 🍃 Features

-- **Extensible and modular**: Create separate classes which are injected into a scenario on demand.
+- **Extensible and modular**: Create separate classes which are injected into a randomizer per an on-demand basis.
-- **Biased randomization**: Make certain outcomes more likely than others using a weight-based randomization (mean + standard deviation).
+- **Biased outcomes**: Make certain outcomes more likely than others using a weight-based randomization (mean + standard deviation).
 - **Several types**: Int, float or bool?
 Doesn't matter.
 You can also build your own custom randomizer which takes strings, arrays, or specific classes.
 The sky is the limit.